networkrunt/NetworkRunt/content/post/afc-fabric-initialisation/index.md

   focal_point: Smart
   preview_only: false
 ---
 OK, let's get started.
 First things first, the fabric composer is fresh out of the box and does not contain any devices to date.
 We will need to start populating the fabric composer.
-To get started, we must go ahead and add any devices into AFC.
+To get started, we must go ahead and add the devices into AFC.
 To perform this task, I will be using the guided setup.

 For reference, I will be using a Spine-Leaf topology;